How to Restore a Single Database from a Full MySQL Database Dump

 mysql> EXIT

-Restore a single Database from the Full MySQL Dump
+Restore a Single Database from a Full MySQL Database Dump

 To restore a single database from a full MySQL dump, you should create an empty database with the same name, then restore the single database to recover all its tables and table data.
 For this guide, restore the db1 database as below.